 You should keep the cheque until its status reads 'Funds available' in 'Deposit History' on the app.
 Write ‘deposited’ on the back and store it in a safe place until you dispose of it.
 If we need to see the original, we’ll write to let you know.
 We may ask you to bring the cheque into branch.
 This helps us keep on top of fraudsters’ tricks as well as making sure payments are processed properly.

-Each cheque deposited using the app in the past 99 days is listed on the History tab.
-Select 'Cheque deposit' from the account menu and go from there.
+Each cheque deposited using the app in the past 99 days is listed in the Deposit History tab.
+Select 'View deposit history' from the More tab at the bottom of your screen.
 'Funds available' means the money is in your account and available for you to use.

-If a cheque in History says 'Rejected', we were unable to process the payment.
+If a cheque in Deposit History says 'Rejected', we were unable to process the payment.
 Don't try to deposit it again with the app.
-The reason for rejection will display within History, and we'll also write to you to confirm this reason.
+The reason for rejection will show in Deposit History, and we'll also write to you to confirm this reason.

 Yes.
 There is a transaction limit for each individual cheque of £500, with a maximum daily limit of £1,000 per day.
 These limits are shown on the Deposit tab where you enter the amount written on the cheque.
 There's no limit to the number of cheques you can pay in up to the daily total.
 Some types of cheque may only be deposited in branch.

 The app needs a good sharp image to 'read' the details.
 Place the cheque flat and in good light against a plain, darker background.
 Hold your device in the landscape position, steadily over the cheque without tilting.
 Hold still for a few seconds while the app takes the image – and you should be good to go.